Play premiere, Brighton Festival, May 1-5, 2015

 radio play wins an award through the Green Stories initiative run by the University of Southampton.

-The stage play is now complete and in early stages of development
+The stage play is now complete and submitted to the Stephen Joseph Theatre in Scarborough.

 'Monte Cassino Morning' , a WW2 love story, ran at The Pit at The Basement, Kensington Street, Brighton, Brighton Festival Fringe, 2015.